-Confined at all times 10 square feet per bird.
+Confined at all times at least 10 square feet per bird.
 Confined at night only at least 4 square feet of space per bird.

-chickens will depend on how well they are cared for, and the quality of life that they enjoy.
-A standard Speckled Sussex chicken will generally live for approximately 6-8 years but have been known to reach 10-12 years.
-However, egg production will decrease each year.
+Of the Buff Brahmas, depends on how well they are cared for, and the quality of life that they enjoy.
+A standard Buff Brahma will generally live for approximately 6-8 years but have been known to reach 10-12 years.
+However, egg production will decrease every year.